Bio

 Score is based on how much I enjoyed the game

-5 = Unforgettable Masterpiece
+5 stars = Unforgettable Masterpiece

-4.5 = Close to a Magnum Opus
+4.5 stars = Close to a Magnum Opus

-4 = Fantastic, with minor imperfections
+4 stars = Fantastic, with minor imperfections

-3.5 = Two thumbs up!
+3.5 stars = Two thumbs up!
 Though YMMV

-3 = Passable, except big red flags
+3 stars = Passable, except big red flags

-2 = Super Meh
+2 stars = Super Meh

-1.5 = Something in the mud
+1.5 stars = Something in the mud

-1 = Terrible
+1 stars = Terrible

-0 = At this point.
+0 stars = At this point.
 I need to time-travel to stop my past self from playing the game.

 Youtube link above is my channel where I try to upload videogame reviews when I have the time and walkthroughs.
 To help others and give a shoutout to games with my 2 cents.